jonatanSh/shelf/docs/eshelf.md

 # ESHELF - Elf Shellcode ELF
 This format wrap the output SHELF shellcode into a standalone elf.

-This format is used for debug pruposes
+This format is used for debug pruposes only and the shellcode only work on linux machines (due to specific syscalls)

 ## How does this work ?
 Elf mini loaders are also provided in this package.